 Balance, the ability to hold your body upright and steady without falling down, is as important in adulthood as it is in childhood.
-I mean, have you tried a Tree Pose lately?
-Some days it’s on and some days it just isn’t there!

 *This post contains affiliate links.
 Read more here.